Chang-Che-Lin/gonotes/README.md

 ## Interface

-Interface is like `protocol` in Swift.
+Go interface is like `protocol` in Swift.
 Every type in Go is of interface `interface{}`.

 ```golang